samf93/harmony-of-the-herd/README.md

 # harmony-of-the-herd
-An visual and audial World Cup prediction contest experience
+A visual and audial World Cup prediction contest experience